Marine Mammals and Predators in Costa Rica

 DISTANCE FROM MEDICAL CARE

-It may take an hour or more to arrange transport and reach the hospital.
-If you have a chronic condition which could require immediate medical care (e.g., heart conditions, kidney problems, severe asthma, etc.), or if you are pregnant, please discuss your participation on this expedition with your physician.
+Arranging transport and reaching the hospital may take an hour or more.
+If you have a chronic condition that could require immediate medical care (e.g., heart conditions, kidney problems, severe asthma, etc.), or if you are pregnant, please discuss your participation on this expedition with your physician.

 COVID-19 DISEASE RISKS